 Using Data Science to Grow Your Business: 3 Key Areas to Consider

-- to build better products
+- building better products

-- to make better decisions
+- making better decisions

 Let’s take a closer look at these three areas.